-Mr. YU Tat Chi Michael ("Mr. Yu"), aged 57, was appointed as an independent non-executive Director on 6 February 2018.
-Mr. Yu currently is an independent non-executive Director, a member of the Nomination Committee, the chairman of the Remuneration Committee and the chairman of the audit committee of the Company (the "Audit Committee").
+Mr. YU Tat Chi Michael ("Mr. Yu"), aged 59, was appointed as an independent non-executive Director on 6 February 2018.
+Mr. Yu is currently an independent non-executive Director, a member of the Nomination Committee, the chairman of the Remuneration Committee and the chairman of the audit committee of the Company (the "Audit Committee").
 Mr. Yu holds a bachelor of commerce degree from the University of New South Wales, Australia.
 He is a fellow member of the CPA Australia and a member of the Hong Kong Institute of Certified Public Accountants.
 Mr. Yu is also a founding member of The Hong Kong Independent Non-Executive Director Association.
 Mr. Yu has many years of experience in accounting, corporate finance and asset management.
 He had held senior management positions in several listed companies in Hong Kong.
 He was an independent non-executive director of EVOC Intelligent Technology Company Limited (a company listed on the Main Board of the Stock Exchange, stock code: 2308) during 30 May 2016 and 21 May 2021.
-He is currently an independent non-executive director of Golden Resources Development International Limited (a company listed on the Main Board of the Stock Exchange, stock code: 677) since 30 August 2012, Applied Development Holdings Limited (a company listed on the Main Board of the Stock Exchange, stock code: 519) since 14 September 2016, China Netcom Technology Holdings Limited (a company listed on GEM of the Stock Exchange, stock code: 8071) since 31 August 2017 and Harbour Digital Asset Capital Limited (a company listed on the Main Board of the Stock Exchange, stock code: 913) since 17 August 2020.
+He is currently an independent non-executive director of Golden Resources Development International Limited (a company listed on the Main Board of the Stock Exchange, stock code: 677) since 30 August 2012, Applied Development Holdings Limited (a company listed on the Main Board of the Stock Exchange, stock code: 519) since 14 September 2016, China Netcom Technology Holdings Limited (a company listed on GEM of the Stock Exchange, stock code: 8071) since 31 August 2017, Harbour Digital Asset Capital Limited (a company listed on the Main Board of the Stock Exchange, stock code: 913) since 17 August 2020 and WT Group Holdings Limited (a company listed on GEM of the Stock Exchange, stock code: 8422) since 20 September 2021.
+He is also an executive director of Sino Splendid Holdings Limited (a company listed on GEM of the Stock Exchange, stock code: 8006) since 1 February 2024.
 Mr. Yu has extensive experience in the field of accounting.
 The Company considers that Mr. Yu can provide independent and comprehensive advice to the Company.

-Mr. YANG Haihui ("Mr. Yang"), aged 30, was appointed as an independent non-executive Director on 6 February 2018.
-Mr. Yang currently is an independent non-executive Director and a member of the Audit Committee, the Nomination Committee and the Remuneration Committee.
+Mr. YANG Haihui ("Mr. Yang"), aged 32, was appointed as an independent non-executive Director on 6 February 2018.
+Mr. Yang is currently an independent non-executive Director and a member of the Audit Committee, the Nomination Committee and the Remuneration Committee.
 Mr. Yang holds a bachelor of software engineering from the Beijing Normal University, Zhuhai.
 He currently serves managerial position of Jinshang Capital Investment Management Co.
 Ltd., primarily responsible for risk management in terms of investment, lending and product portfolio.
 He has extensive experience in risk management.
 The Company considers that Mr. Yang can provide independent advice to the Company and enhance the risk management of the Company.

-Mr. LAM Williamson ("Mr. Lam"), aged 47, was appointed as an independent non-executive Director on 20 July 2018.
-Mr. Lam currently is an independent non-executive Director and a member of the Audit Committee, the Nomination Committee and the Remuneration Committee.
+Mr. LAM Williamson ("Mr. Lam"), aged 49, was appointed as an independent non-executive Director on 20 July 2018.
+Mr. Lam is currently an independent non-executive Director and a member of the Audit Committee, the Nomination Committee and the Remuneration Committee.
 Mr. Lam is a fellow member of The Hong Kong Institute of Certified Public Accountants and a member of the CPA (Australia).
 He holds a bachelor of business degree from Monash University, Australia and a master of professional accounting degree from the Hong Kong Polytechnic University.
 Mr. Lam had held directorships and senior finance positions in various listed companies in Hong Kong.
 Mr. Lam is currently an independent non-executive director of Elife Holdings Limited (a company listed on the Main Board of the Stock Exchange, stock code: 223) since 1 January 2011.